 In December 2021, Grab became listed and launched its initial public offering.
-Accordingly, the investment in Macquarie is recognized as part of the "Quoted equity shares" as at December 31, 2021, from "Funds and equities" as at December 31, 2020.
+Accordingly, the investment in Macquarie is recognized as part of the "Quoted equity shares" as of December 31, 2021, from "Funds and equities" as of December 31, 2020.